mcrumm/puppet-hhvm/README.md

 puppet-hhvm
 ===========

-Build HHVM from source for Ubuntu.
+Build HHVM from source for Ubuntu 14.04.
 This process can take over an hour..
-Only tested on Ubuntu 13.10

 Designed to work in conjuction with a nginx module.